Residents told to ‘get out now’ as Florence takes aim at Carolinas | Malay Mail

 Streets were quiet with schools and many offices and businesses closed.

-Michael Kennedy, an engineer at Boeing, said he planned to leave yesterday for his parents’ home in Atlanta, Georgia.
+Michael Kennedy, an engineer at Boeing, said he planned to leave on Tuesday for his parents’ home in Atlanta, Georgia.

 But his partner, Emily Whisler, said she will remain behind at the university where she is a resident in the psychiatry program.